Top 8 Things Your Intranet Should Have

 - Creating dashboards or reports,

-Many of the intranet platforms, such as SharePoint from the Office 365 platform, provide the workflow engine to automate multiple business processes without the need of additional software.
+Many of the intranet platforms, such as SharePoint from the Office 365 platform, provide the workflow engine to automate multiple business processes without the need for additional software.

 INVID is a full service IT consulting firm.
 We specialize in deploying corporate intranets and portals.
 If you need assistance with your intranet strategy, give us a call.
 Have something to add to this blog post?
 Leave us a comment or contact us.